 Discontinued Operations-Avinza Product Line

 In September 2006, the Company and King Pharmaceuticals, now a subsidiary of Pfizer, entered into a purchase agreement (the "Avinza Purchase Agreement"), pursuant to which Pfizer acquired all of the rights in and to Avinza in the United States, its territories and Canada, including, among other things, all Avinza inventory, records and related intellectual property, and to assume certain liabilities as set forth in the Avinza Purchase Agreement.

 Pursuant to the terms of the Avinza Purchase Agreement, the Company retained the liability for returns of product from wholesalers that had been sold by the Company prior to the close of the transaction.
 Accordingly, as part of the accounting for the gain on the sale of Avinza, the Company recorded a reserve for Avinza product returns.

-During the three months ended March 31, 2014 the Company did not recognize any gain or loss on the sale of the Avinza product line.
-The Company recognized a pre-tax gain of $0.2 million for the three months ended March 31, 2013, due to subsequent changes in certain estimates and liabilities recorded as of the sale date.
+During the three and nine months ended September 30, 2014 and the three months ended September 30, 2013 the Company did not recognize any gain or loss on the sale of the Avinza product line.
+The Company recognized a pre-tax gain of$2.6 million for the nine months ended September 30, 2013, due to subsequent changes in certain estimates and liabilities recorded as of the sale date.

 Comprehensive income represents net income adjusted for the change during the periods presented in unrealized gains and losses on available-for-sale securities less reclassification adjustments for realized gains or losses included in net income.
 The unrealized gains or losses are reported on the consolidated statements of comprehensive income.